June 29, 2011

 4. Dwight “Smokey” BALLENGER, b.
 27 April 1916 in Westerville, Franklin Co., d.
 20 January 1990 in Westerville, Franklin Co., Ohio

-I would love to connect with others researching the Ballenger family, particularly anyone who knows or suspects who the parents of Charles, James, and/or William Ballenger (all born between 1815-1820) might be.
+I would love to connect with others researching the Ballenger family, particularly anyone who knows or suspects who the parents of Charles, James, and/or William Ballenger (all born in Virginia between 1815-1820) might be.
 You can leave a comment below or email me directly at firstname.lastname@example.org.
 I’d be happy to share the information I’ve collected!

 Lloyd Ballenger's first restaurant - Labor Day